maxadamski/vitamin/docs/manual.md

 In Vitamin types are values.

-The type system is based on the Martin-Lof dependent type theory.
+The type system is based on the Martin-Löf dependent type theory.

 ## Universe Types